-When we think of Australia and the West we think of freedom.
-It is one of the defining and most important characteristics of our successful and prosperous nations.
+When we think of Australia and the West, we think of freedom.
+Freedom is one of the most defining and important characteristics of our successful and prosperous nations.
 But it never comes about by accident, and there is always a price to pay to achieve real freedom.

-So too to maintain freedom.
+So, too, to maintain freedom.
 Freedoms can easily be lost, so it takes much effort to preserve our freedoms.
-That is why the Canberra Declaration since its inception in 2010 has been a strong campaigner for freedom of speech and freedom of religion.
+That is why the Canberra Declaration, since its inception in 2010, has been a strong voice advocating for freedom of speech and freedom of religion.

 And freedoms tend to be of a piece – they tend to stand or fall together.
 If we chip away at freedom of speech, we also chip away at things like freedom of conscience or freedom of religion.
 So we need to be vigilant about all of our freedoms.

 Of course, there will always be the need for some limitations here, and in a democracy, there will always be trade-offs so that both majorities and minorities can enjoy liberty.
 While there can be no absolutes to freedom (we can’t shout “fire” in a crowded theatre), it is still vitally important and well worth defending.